-(The Covenant of God with Abraham as the Father of all nations is an eternal oath of continued blessing to Abraham and his seed forever in recognition of his faith in God’s Holy Word.
-This obedience was deemed as righteousness by the Lord Our God and His promise remains the same to all generations sharing Abraham’s faith in the Lord and “doing the good” remains the same to every generation by the living God of Abraham, Isaac and Jacob for all of mankind even to this day and age.)
+(The Covenant of God with Abraham as the Father of all nations is an eternal oath of continued blessing to Abraham and his seed forever – in recognition of his faith in God’s Holy Word.
+This obedience was deemed as righteousness by the Lord Our God and His promise remains the same to all generations sharing Abraham’s faith in the Lord of “doing the good” remains the same to every generation by the living God of Abraham, Isaac and Jacob for all of mankind even to this day and age.)

 Genesis 22:17-18.
 “I will bless thee, and I will multiply thy seed as the stars of heaven, and as the sand that is by the sea shore: thy seed shall possess the gates of their enemies.
 And in thy seed shall all the nations of the earth be blessed, because thou hast obeyed my voice.”

 “As a final stage in the purification of his faith, Abraham, ‘who had received the promises,’ (Heb 11:17) is asked to sacrifice the son God had given him.
 Abraham’s faith does not weaken (‘God himself will provide the lamb for a burnt offering.’), for he ‘considered that God was able to raise men even from the dead.’
 (Gen 22:8; Heb 11:19).
 And so the father of believers is conformed to the likeness of the Father who will not spare his own Son but will deliver him up for us all.
 (Rom 8:32).
 Prayer restores man to God’s likeness and enables him to share in the power of God’s love that saves the multitude” (Cf. Rom 8:16-21) (CCC, 2572).

 Our Father, 10 Hail Marys (contemplating the mystery), Glory Be and Fatima Prayer.

 Excerpt from The Holy Family Rosary: